arminask/WoA-Docs/Touchscreen/I2C-touch-bring-up.md

-# I2C touchscreen controller bring-up for Qualcomm Windows platforms
+# Bringing up touchscreen controller for Windows platform

-This documentation will show how touchscreen support for Windows is added.
+This article will explain how to implement touchscreen controller on Windows OS using a downstream Linux device tree as reference.

-All of the shown examples will be used from Galaxy A52s (a52sxq) SM7325 platform touch bring-up.
+All examples shown below were used from the implementation of an Android device with Qualcomm Snapdragon 778G SoC (SM7325).

 ---

-### Gathering information from the downstream Linux device tree
+### Downstream Linux device tree

-First, we need to find the touchscreen node in the device tree.
-To find that in dts, you can use the search for keywords like `touchscreen`, `touch`, etc.
-Sometimes there can be multiple touchscreen nodes, disregard ones which are disabled.
+Touchscreen node in the device tree.
+It is possible that there can be multiple touchscreen nodes which can be disregarded by checking if it's statuses are disabled.

-The I2C device which touch uses will be the touchscreen controller's child block.
+The parent I2C node which the touchscreen uses will be the touchscreen controller's child block.

 ```c
 		i2c@a94000 {